 Bad hard drive

 Finally, the hard drive may be going or already is bad.
-If after following the above steps, you are still receiving errors about the command interpreter or the command.com being missing or bad, we recommend that you follow the instructions below.
+If, after following the above steps, you're still receiving errors about the command interpreter or the command.com being missing or bad, follow the instructions below.

 - Boot the computer with a bootable floppy diskette.

-- This returns to a prompt with no message.
+- Entering this command returns you to a prompt with no message.

 - Once back at the prompt, reboot the computer.

-- If the same issue occurs we recommend that you delete and recreate the partition, and reinstall the operating system back onto the computer.
+- If the same issue occurs, we recommend you delete and recreate the partition, and reinstall the operating system back onto the computer.